5 min read

 Photo by: Bret Wilson 'Cactus'

-We have created history.
-We have created a linguistic narrative.
+We've created history.
+We've created a linguistic narrative.

 Sounds ridiculous, childishly obvious, right?